Oral Surgery is Available Now in Algonquin, IL with Dr. Audrey Sim or Dr. Donald Ross

 Sometimes your tooth is so damaged or poorly positioned that you must have it extracted.
-If your tooth is unsalvageable, Dr. Audrey Sim at Algonquin Smiles in Algonquin, Illinois, removes your tooth quickly and painlessly.
-If you have a toothache, a decayed tooth, or an impacted wisdom tooth, call Dr. Audrey Sim’s warm and friendly staff or book an appointment online.
-Dr. Audrey Sim performs gentle, pain-free oral surgery on women, men, teens, and children who live in Algonquin, Carpentersville, Crystal Lake, Huntley, and Lake in the Hills, Illinois.
+If your tooth is unsalvageable, Dr. Audrey Sim or Dr. Donald Ross at Algonquin Smiles in Algonquin, Illinois, remove your tooth quickly and painlessly.
+If you have a toothache, a decayed tooth, or an impacted wisdom tooth, call Dr. Audrey Sim and Dr. Donald Ross’s warm and friendly staff or book an appointment online.
+Dr. Audrey Sim and Dr. Donald Ross perform gentle, pain-free oral surgery on women, men, teens, and children who live in Algonquin, Carpentersville, Crystal Lake, Huntley, and Lake in the Hills, Illinois.

 Oral Surgery Q & A